Touch Down 2 Cause Hell: Singles

 "Like a Man" featuring Rich Homie Quan, was released as the album's second single on November 17, 2014.
 "Retaliation" was released as the album's third single on May 4, 2015.
-Both mixed by Cameron Cartee.
+Both were mixed by Cameron Cartee.

 Critical reception

 Touch Down 2 Cause Hell received positive reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from critics, the album received an average score of 74, which indicates "generally favorable reviews", based on 10 reviews.
 Marcus Dowling of HipHopDX said, "Released from prison, Boosie turns over a new leaf on Touch Down 2 Cause Hell.
 An honest man now doing honest work, his mental clarity benefits his lyrical directness.
 The end result is an album that is as much a wild party as it is brutally honest.
 In achieving each of these goals without feeling too much like it’s placating Boosie’s lifelong fans or pop radio expectations, it excels in walking a fine line and being a tremendous listen."